 Let's refine those a little bit.
 First, let's choose only the source types we want to look at.
 Click on the Source Type drop down and select the source types that you want to look at.
-Let's go with Articles, Books, and Book Chapters to start.
+Let's go with Books and Book Chapters to start.
 Click Apply Filters

 Now, the number of results our search yielded is less daunting.

 Perhaps we can get the number down a little lower though.
 In most research, it is important to look for what was published most recently or during a specific time period.
 Luckily, our catalog search allows you to refine your search results by date range.
 Click on the Year Published drop down to begin.

 For this research, let's look at everything published in the last 10 years.
 Enter the year and click Use this Range